Eraclie Sterian: Sexology and natalism

-Before the elections of 1912, Sterian was also a public speaker at rallies organized by the Conservative Party.
-To May 15, 1912, he served in the Conservative administration as Comptroller at the Ministry of Commerce.
-He was co-opted as a medical expert by the Romanian Army bulletin, Buletinul Armatei și Marinei, and also wrote for the nationally circulated weekly Săptămâna Politică și Culturală.
-Also in 1912, he joined Victor Anestin's Astronomical Society, later becoming inducted into the Société astronomique de France.
-In 1913, Sterian edited for print the poem "Ali's Dream", by his uncle Demetriade.

-Sterian's own tragicomedy, Tout pour l'enfant ("All for the Child"), was staged in Paris by Théâtre Antoine.
+Sterian was co-opted as a medical expert by the Romanian Army bulletin, Buletinul Armatei și Marinei, and also wrote for the nationally circulated weekly Săptămâna Politică și Culturală.
+In 1912, he had joined Victor Anestin's Astronomical Society, later becoming inducted into the Société astronomique de France.
+In 1913, he edited for print the poem "Ali's Dream", by his uncle Demetriade.
+His own tragicomedy, Tout pour l'enfant ("All for the Child"), was staged in Paris by Théâtre Antoine.
 Starring Ève Francis and Allain Dhurtal, it registered significant success during the summer 1913 season.
 If followed the tribulations of a sterile lady, Jeanne Montrose, who encourages her husband to force himself on the much younger Fernande.
 The conflict over the resulting child is miraculously resolved when Jeanne agrees to let Fernande replace her as Mrs. Montrose.
 Emery, the staff critic at Comoedia, gave the play a poor review, calling it a "loony bin".
-Robert de Flers wrote in Le Figaro: "Dr. Eraclie Stérian—apparently well-known in Romania for his scientific works—has set for himself no less a goal than to provide France with a new means to combat depopulation [...].
+Robert de Flers wrote in Le Figaro:

+Dr. Eraclie Stérian—apparently well-known in Romania for his scientific works—has set for himself no less a goal than to provide France with a new means to combat depopulation [...].
 But heavens, how could Mr. Stérian imagine that in order to produce children for the French—something not at all easy to do—he should first set himself to produce a play—that which is even more difficult? [...]
 Mr. Eraclie Stérian has an exceedingly large conception of the family, but he also has only a faint notion of what dramatic art is."

 With the 1913 book Cum putem mări cantitatea de vieață și Paradoxele longevității ("How Me May Enhance Life Quantitatively, and The Paradoxes of Longevity"), Sterian produced a more radical critique of degeneration theory, proposing a new take on human evolution.
 He hypothesized that modern man was an ape species that had suffered adaptation to syphilis, which, in his reading, meant increased intelligence.
 Although he believed that syphilitic infection was a "civilizing hero", Sterian noted that the modern form of the epidemic needed to be kept in check.
 The book mainly insisted on solutions for the increase of man's lifespan.
 During the research phase, Sterian offered free consultations to all of Bucharest's centenarians.
 His overall conclusion was that, through control of one's effort and cultivation of one's intellect, people could live up to age 124.